 Serling often injected important messages into this work, albeit hidden behind the veil of science fiction, horror, and suspense.
 Your writing should have outlooks and perspectives of what is going on in the world today.
 You can use your engaging stories and characters to communicate that.

-The best adaptations are not those that convey each and every moment in the source material.
-It’s about finding the core essence of it and translating that into the visual medium.
+The best adaptations are not those that convey every moment in the source material.
+It’s about finding the essence of it and translating that into the visual medium.

 11. “Most screenplays, most motion pictures, owe much more to the screenplay.”

 Can we get an “Amen!” to that, brothers and sisters in screenwriting?

 12. “This is, if not a lifetime process, it’s awfully close to it.
 The writer broadens, becomes deeper, becomes more observant, becomes more tempered, becomes much wiser over a period time passing.
 It is not something that is injected into him by a needle.
 It is not something that comes on a wave of flashing, explosive light one night and say, ‘Huzzah!
 Eureka!
 I’ve got it!’ and then proceeds to write the great American novel in eleven days.
 It doesn’t work that way.
 It’s a long, tedious, tough, frustrating process, but never, ever be put aside by the fact that it’s hard.”